Austruca mjoebergi: Claw bluffing

-Male Austruca mjoebergi rely heavily on their enlarged claw to signal dominance and fighting prowess.
+Male A. mjoebergi rely heavily on their enlarged claw to signal dominance and fighting prowess.
 Crabs which lose their large claw will occasionally regenerate a lighter, cheaper claw (requiring less energy to produce).
-Research has shown that, while crabs with these 'cheap' claws are worse fighters than crabs with strong claws of a similar size, they are just as effective at intimidating other crabs based on claw size alone.
+Research has shown that crabs with these "cheap" claws are worse fighters than crabs with strong claws of a similar size.
+However, these crabs engage in a form of deimatic behaviour and will attempt to bluff signal dominance despite their limited fighting ability.
+Research has shown that they are just as effective at intimidating other crabs based on claw size alone.